 There are 6 services from Galway Bus Station to the Cliffs of Moher, ran by the national carrier Bus Eireann, the first which departs at 8 am.
 It takes over 2 hours to reach the cliffs.
 The timetable can be found here.

 There are 5 return services from the Cliffs of Moher to Galway, with the first leaving at 11.21 am and the last in the evening at 19.22.
 This takes a good 2 hours, 20 minutes.
 Timetable can be found here.

 Most scenic bus route from Galway to Cliffs of Moher

-This is hands-down the most informative, relaxing and all-encompassing guided tour you will do to the Cliffs of Moher.
+This is the most informative, relaxing and all-encompassing guided tour you will do to the Cliffs of Moher.
 It passes by all scenic areas mentioned previously.
 Entry to the cliffs is also included.

-This is the most popular day trip from Galway and is likely to sell out fast, so booking in advance is recommended, especially from May onwards.
+This is also the most popular day trip from Galway and is likely to sell out fast, so booking in advance is recommended, especially from May onwards.
 Book Directly Below:

 The Best way to get to the Cliffs of Moher